 Do you have a lot of website content?

-Adding a mega menu via a WordPress.com plugin can organize and simplify site navigation.
+Adding a mega menu via a WordPress plugin can organize and simplify site navigation.
 Mega menus like this are particularly useful for eCommerce websites that offer lots of products in various categories.
+(Note: to add third-party plugins to your site, you’ll need a WordPress.com Business or eCommerce plan.)

 4. Customize the footer